texas painted barn

 Texas Labor Laws address many issues relating to the relationship between employer and employee, including the rules for the payment of wages, overtime pay, final wages, the rules for authorized and unauthorized payroll deductions, and record-keeping requirements.

-If you believe you’ve been deprived of the compensation to which you’re legally entitled, please contact the Lore Law Firm.
+If you believe you’ve been deprived of the compensation you’re legally entitled to, please contact the Lore Law Firm.
 Our overtime rights lawyers represent Texas employees who have been subjected to workplace wage and hour violations and take cases on a contingent fee basis – no fee if no recovery of backpay.

 Work 40+ Hours Per Week?